 High enough height and weight limits and roominess: Some narrow seats have a very short usage due to low shell height or top shoulder strap slot.
 We left those off our list!
 All of our recommended seats are roomy on the inside even if they’re narrow on the outside.
 In fact, we’ve taken care to choose seats in each category that are at least as comfy, if not more roomy, than the other seats in their category that happen to be wider on the outside.
 Figuring out this three across situation is hard enough to do once–we don’t want you to have to do it again in 6 months when your child needs a bigger seat!

 We’ve selected three infant seats that we’ve found to work in a wide variety of tight situations.

 Easy and flexible installation with the seat belt: A great seat belt tensioning and locking device on the Liing’s base allows for a secure installation when positioned closer to the door than with many other seats (other seats would be loose if positioned that close to the door).

 Unmistakably tight Rigid LATCH installation means you KNOW the seat is tight.
-If it fits, this can be super useful in a tight side-by-side or 3-across situation, because in these situations it can be harder to tell if the car seat is truly installed tightly or just feels tight because its wedged next to another car seat.
+If it fits, this can be super useful in a tight side-by-side or 3-across setup, because in these situations it can be harder to tell if the car seat is truly installed tightly or if it just feels tight because its wedged next to another car seat.